Healthy Homes Assessment Hastings Central

 Hastings Central Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory to all Hastings Central and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement throughout Hastings Central and New Zealand rental houses where it is reasonably practicable to put in.

-• Landlords and property managers must keep records to demonstrate conformance with any Healthy Homes Standards that apply or will apply to the rental property.
+• Property managers and landlords must keep records that prove conformance with each Healthy Homes Standards that apply or will be in force during the tenure of your rental home.

-• Property managers and private landlords should ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.
+• Private landlords and property managers must ensure their rental properties conform with the Healthy Homes Standards within 90 days of a newly renewed, extended or changed lease.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

 Beginning 1 July 2023